 The Shabby Chic decorative style uses similar elements, with an even greater emphasis on the weathered and distressed look of the vintage furnishings.

-For more tips on design as well as a consultation on the right window treatments to match your décor, contact Ambiance Window Coverings of Omaha today.
+For more tips on interior design styles as well as a FREE in-home consultation on the right custom Omaha window treatments to match your décor, contact Ambiance Window Coverings today.